piroor/close-expired-issues-based-on-label/README.md

 # Close expired issues based on a label
-This is an Action that closes expired issues based on the provided label.
+This is an Action that closes expired issues based on the provided label, based on [bdougie/close-issues-based-on-label](https://github.com/bdougie/close-issues-based-on-label).

 ## Usage